 - A valid commercial driver’s license (CDL) issued by a state after a successful road test for the vehicle type the motor carrier intends on assigning.

-If the motor carrier has a policy of accepting a copy of the CDL or previous road test certificate, a legible copy of the license or certificate is kept in the DQ file for the duration of employment, plus three years.
+If the motor carrier has a policy of accepting a copy of the CDL or previous road test certificate, a legible copy of the license or certificate is kept in the driver qualification file for the duration of employment, plus three years.
 The company does not have to request or retain subsequent renewals of the CDL in the file.